mit-pdos/fscq/pldi-supplement/README.md

 describe when the primitives fail (denoted by a step to E in the paper).
 The partial flush of the paper is called `possible_sync` and defined in `PredCrash.v`.
 The sync(d) function is `sync_mem` and defined in `AsyncDisk.v`.

+The paper mentions that we prove the semantics form a non-deterministic but total function - we prove this in `ProgMetatheory.v` as `exec_progress`.
+The theorem statement must handle hashes since they are included in programs and the semantics, so it allows for the possibility that instead of making progress the program implies a hash collision.

 The crash(d) function is defined as `diskval` for a refinement proof in `OperationalSemantics.v`.
 The semantics programs are proven against use a